NilsRo/ImpulseSmartMeter/README.md

 * Realtime clock for logging
 * Guided setup to avoid storing WiFi password, etc. in the code
 * NVRAM backup of the actual value
-* #TODO: error message of it was offline longer than 10 minutes with realtime clock (NTP)
+* error message of it was offline longer than 10 minutes with realtime clock (NTP)

 ## [Hardware](docs/schema.pdf)
 * MH-ET Live D1 mini ESP32